-The timeline below outlines the future schedule for reporting.
-These yearly data collection efforts will provide transparency for monitoring progress, and collectively provide the information needed to adjust and retool any actions that are ahead or behind of targets.
+The timeline on the following page outlines the future schedule for reporting.
+These yearly data collection efforts will provide transparency for monitoring progress, and collectively provide the information needed to adjust and retool any actions that are ahead or behind targets.